reboundjs/rebound/README.md

 ##### Config Options

  - __root__ - This is the equivelent to passing the ```root``` option to Backbone.history.start.
 If your application is not being served from the root url ```/``` of your domain, be sure to tell History where the root really is.
  - __services__ - By default, as will be talked about in the next section, there is only one page level component loaded at a time.
-The components specified here are for page elements you want to live the entire length of the user's session, like a global nav bar, footer, site-wide chat, etc. The object specifies ```{ "componentName": "cssSelector" }```.
+The components specified here are for page elements or data services you want to live the entire length of the user's session, like a global nav bar, footer, site-wide chat, etc. The object specifies ```{ "componentName": "cssSelector" }```.
 The output of the component will be loaded into the first matching element for the provided css selector on the page.
  - __jsPrefix__ - Used by Rebound to construct the path to each page's js file.
-Use :route as a placeholder for the top level route's name (ex: /profile/1/activity is 'profile').
+Use :route as a placeholder for the top level route's name (ex: /profile/1/activity is 'profile') and :app as a placeholder for the app name, if a different one is specified in your routeMappings.
 See routing for more details.
- - __jsSuffix__ - Used by Rebound to construct the path to each page's js file.
-Use :route as a placeholder for the top level route's name (ex: /profile/1/activity is 'profile').
-See routing for more details.
  - __cssPrefix__ - Used by Rebound to construct the path to each page's css file.
-See routing for more details.
- - __cssSuffix__ - Used by Rebound to construct the path to each page's css file.
+Use :route as a placeholder for the top level route's name (ex: /profile/1/activity is 'profile') and :app as a placeholder for the app name, if a different one is specified in your routeMappings.
 See routing for more details.
  - __triggerOnFirstLoad__ - If false, Rebound will not try and trigger the route  once the page is loaded.
 Equivalent to passing ```{ silent: true }``` to Backbone.history.start
  - __routeMapping__ - Object which defines custom base route path to component name mappings. ex: if the root url ```/``` should load the home component, pass ```{ "": "home" }```